infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolve.md

 ```

 # Re-solve Guide
+There are situations where one may want to re-solve problems defined in `InfiniteOpt`, such as in model predictive control.
+InfiniteOpt's re-solve framework facilitates this through a persistent solver interface and model backend, avoiding the need to build them again for each re-solve.

-Below we show how to do efficient re-solves of problems defined in `InfiniteOpt` via model predictive control of a continuous stirred tank reactor (CSTR).
+Below, we show how to do efficient re-solves via model predictive control of a continuous stirred tank reactor (CSTR).
 Please refer to the
-Guide on our subsequent pages for more complete information on modeling a stand-alone problem.
+Guide for more complete information on modeling a stand-alone problem.

 ## Preliminaries
 ### Software Setup